cloudnative-pg/cloudnative-pg/docs/src/storage.md

     shared-nothing contexts, where results do not vary due to the influence of external workloads.
     **Know your system, benchmark it.**

+## Encryption at rest

+Encryption at rest is possible with CloudNativePG.
+The operator delegates that to the underlying storage class.
+Please refer to the storage class for information about this important security feature.

 ## Persistent Volume Claim

 The operator creates a persistent volume claim (PVC) for each PostgreSQL